abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ## Public Application (Landing Page)

 This is the landing page application of your microservice solution.
 This application is **Razor/MVC** simply because of SEO reasons and has no other varieties by default.
-However it is possible to replace or create a new public application.
+However, it is possible to replace or create a new public application.

 This application uses the account related functionality by hosting the Account Module Api but **forwarding** all the requests to **PublicWeb Gateway**.
 So that application can use the functionality of just the **Account Module** without depending on to whole IdentityService microservice.
 For more information, do check [Module Architecture Best Practices & Conventions Section E](https://docs.abp.io/en/abp/latest/Best-Practices/Module-Architecture#layers-packages).